sunpile01/Rust-Interpreter/README.md

 2. Syntax

 The Bprog-Language is whitespace-delimited and relies on a stack for handling operations.
 To perform an operation, enter the arguments you want the operation to be performed on for example: "3 2", followed by the operation itself, for exampel '+'.
 This will first push the 3 onto the stack and then 2, when the '+' operation is encountered, it is consumed and the resulting stack will be "5".
+The syntax utilizes reverse polish notation for most of the operations, which means that you first enter the values and the the operation for example:
+" [ 1 2 3 4 ] head ".
+However, there are control flow expressions control flow operations that uses a infix notation for example: " 1 1 == if { 10 10 + } { 10 10 * } " where 'if' is the operation, this input would produce the stack " 20 ", check the "Operation-manual.md" if you are unsure about the syntax for each operation.

 3. Data Types